figure002/setlyze/src/doc-src/source/user_manual.rst

 It is possible to select more than one species (see `Making a selection`).
-Selecting more than one species in a single species selection dialog means that the selected species are threated as one species for the analysis.
+Selecting more than one species in a single species selection dialog means that the selected species are treated as one species for the analysis.
 However, if the selected analysis requires two or more separate species selections (i.e. two species are compared), it will display the selection dialog multiple times.
 In this case, the